usnistgov/800-63-3/sp800-63c/cover.md

 This document and its companion documents, SP 800-63-3, SP 800-63A, and SP 800-63B, provide technical and procedural guidelines to agencies for the implementation of federated identity systems and for assertions used by federations.
 This publication supersedes corresponding sections of NIST SP 800-63-1 and SP 800-63-2.

+These guidelines provide technical requirements for Federal agencies implementing digital identity services and are not intended to constrain the development or use of standards outside of this purpose.
+This guideline focuses on the use of use of federated identity, and the use of assertions to implement identity federations.
+Federation allows a given credential service provider to provide authentication and (optionally) subscriber attributes to a number of separately administered relying parties.
+Similarly, relying parties may use more than one credential service provider.

 <div class="text-center" markdown="1">

 ### Keywords